Guaranteed Trajectory Tracking under Learned Dynamics with Contraction Metrics and Disturbance Estimation: Simulation Results

-One can see that the actual trajectories yielded by the CCM controller deviated quite a lot from the planned ones and collided with obstacle sometimes, except in the case of good learning.
-On the other hand, the actual trajectories yielded by the RD-CCM controller converged to the desired trajectory as expected and almost overlapped with it afterward, throughout the learning phase, even for some weird trajectories, e.g., the one for Task~3 planned using the poor model.
-In fact, the slight deviations of actual trajectories from the desired ones under the RD-CCM controller were due to the finite step size associated with the ODE solver used for the simulations (see Remark~\ref{remark:discrete-implementation-issue}).
-Figure~\ref{fig:energy} shows trajectories of Riemannian energy $E(\xstar,x)$ in the presence of no, poor and good learning for Task~1, while the trajectories for Tasks~2 and 3 are similar and thus omitted.
-One can see that the value of $E(\xstar,x)$ under the RD-CCM controller decreased exponentially in all cases, regardless of the quality of the learned model.
+As depicted in \cref{fig:results-diff-learning}, the actual trajectories generated by DE-CCM exhibited expected convergence towards the desired trajectories during the learning phase across all three tasks.
+The minor deviations observed between the actual and desired trajectories under DE-CCM can be attributed to the finite step size used in the ODE solver employed for simulations (refer to Remark \ref{remark:discrete-implementation-issue}).
+The planned trajectory for Task~2 in the moderate learning case seemed weird near the end point.
+This is because the learned model was not accurate in the area due to a lack of sufficient exploration.
+However, with the DE-CCM controller, the quadrotor was still able to track the trajectory.
 Figure~\ref{fig:disturbance} depicts the trajectories of true, learned and estimated disturbances in the presence of no and good learning for Task~1, while the trajectories for Tasks~2 and 3 are similar and thus omitted.
 One can see that the estimated disturbances were always fairly close to the true disturbances.
-Also, the area with high disturbance intensity was avoided during path planning with good learning, which explains the smaller disturbance encountered.
+Also, the area with high disturbance intensity was avoided under good learning, which explains the smaller disturbance encountered.